Effective Feedback

 Start Positive

 Feedback is intended to reinforce positive behavior and correct any negative behaviors.
 If you start out telling a person what he/she did wrong, chances are he/she will mentally shut you out.
-The recipient may take it as a personal attack and get defensive or may start about the negative repercussions of their performance (e.g. getting fired).
+The recipient may take it as a personal attack and get defensive or may start thinking about the negative repercussions of their performance (e.g. getting fired).
 Whatever the reason, they tune you out right at the beginning.

 If you want them to embrace your feedback, start off positive.
 Tell them, in an honest and sincere way, what they did well.
 People like to hear good things about themselves.
 They like to know others recognize the good things they do and their positive qualities.
 By telling them positives, it will place them in an optimistic state of mind and create a positive connection between the both of you.